WebAssembly/design/FutureFeatures.md

 alternate form for each of `add`, `sub`, `mul`, `div`, `sqrt`, and `fma`.
 These alternate forms would have extra operands for rounding mode, masked traps, and old flags, and an extra result for a new flags value.
-These operators would be fairly verbose, but it's expected that their use cases will specialized.
+These operators would be fairly verbose, but it's expected that their use cases will be specialized.
 This approach has the advantage of exposing no global (even if only per-thread) control and status registers to applications, and to avoid giving the common operators the possibility of having side effects.